Manage data ArcGIS Online

 When you add a .csv file with location information (street addresses or coordinates), the features can be located on a map.
 In the field table, the Field Name column lists the field names (column headings) from the .csv file.
 In the Location Fields column, these field names are matched to appropriate categories of address information.

-- For Title, accept the default value and add your initials or name.
+9. In the New item window, for Title, accept the default text and add your initials or name (for example, coyotes_oakville YN).

 Note: